Active case

 • New York Attorney General Letitia James and other officials proposed a new state law to protect children online.

-• The US Senate has held hearings on social media’s relation to mental health.
+• The U.S. Senate has held hearings on social media’s relation to mental health.
 This included testimony from a former Facebook data analyst.
-She stated Meta knows how to make Facebook safer for young people.
-However, they will not implement these safety measures because they may negatively impact profit.
+She stated that Meta knows how to make Facebook safer for young people but won't implement these safety measures because they may negatively impact profits.

-• Congress is considering several bills to protect youth on the internet and hold social media companies accountable:
+• Congress is considering several bills, and has passed a bill into law, to protect youth on the internet and hold social media companies accountable:

-2. The “Eliminating Abusive and Rampant Neglect of Interactive Technologies Act” (EARN IT Act) establishes a National Commission on Online Child Sexual Exploitation Prevention responsible for developing voluntary best practices, and “imposes basic accountability on tech companies that are complicit in the sexual abuse and exploitation of children.”
+2. The “Eliminating Abusive and Rampant Neglect of Interactive Technologies Act” (EARN IT Act) establishes a National Commission on Online Child Sexual Exploitation Prevention responsible for developing voluntary best practices.
+The EARN IT Act, “imposes basic accountability on tech companies that are complicit in the sexual abuse and exploitation of children.”

 3. The “Strengthening Transparency and Obligations to Protect Children Suffering from Abuse and Mistreatment Act” (STOP CSAM Act) creates transparency requirements for online platforms; increases accountability for online platforms knowingly hosting, storing, promoting, or facilitating the distribution of CSAM; improves reporting of CSAM; and increases protections for child victims testifying in court and receiving restitution.

 • New York City Public Schools announced plans to ban student cell phone use in the summer of 2024.
-Administrators say the ban will address distraction and social media addiction.
+Administrators said the ban would address distraction and social media addiction.
 States that ban students from using cell phones during class time include Florida and Indiana.
 In other states, individual school districts are crafting their own policies.

 This increased awareness of social media's dangers is a promising step toward creating real change.
 But companies like Meta have seemingly harmed and continue to cause harm to young people’s mental health.

-For those already harmed by Meta’s platform, a Facebook mental health lawsuit may help hold the company accountable.
+For those already harmed by Meta’s platform, a Facebook mental health lawsuit can hold the company accountable.
 Many parents and young people are reaching out to Facebook mental health lawyers to explore their legal options.

 Facebook addiction lawsuit timeline and updates